explorer495/mkdocs-test/docs/contributing/99-release-todo.md

     - [ ] EX-Installer common issues
     - [ ] Not seeing roster/routes/turnouts in throttles/JMRI

+- [ ] I2C more accessible information

+    - [ ] Wiring/pullups/distance in layman's terms
+    - [ ] Default device addresses and how to disable
+    - [ ] Troubleshooting steps

 - [ ] Purchasing information for hardware
 - [ ] About Us page - combine with contributing or separate?
 - [ ] Proof-reading all pages but not by original author